 - Background Check: Each individual working with minors on or off IU campus must have an up to date background check completed through our University vendor.
 The process will involve your completing a Background Check Consent form and providing certain pieces of information that facilitate the check, as well as an account number.
 These checks are run through Human Resources on the fourth floor of the School of Education or your own campus HR department if you are not a SoE researcher and are good for five years.

-- Program Information: The principal investigator or program organizer must submit information about the program via OneStart to notify the University of certain information about the research study and/or event(s).
-This form must be submitted at least 14 days prior to the start of a program.
-Log on to OneStart under Services, Protect IU to complete the form.
+- Program Information: The principal investigator or program organizer must complete a Program Information Form at least 14 days prior to the start of the program to notify the University of certain information about the research study and/or event(s).
+A new form must be completed at least once per year.
+A link to this form can be found at https://protect.iu.edu.